 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Lock No. 13 & Independence Dam (here, next to this marker); Winchester's Camp No. 3/Fort Starvation / The Old Kentucky Burial Grounds (approx. 1.1 miles away); Winchester's Camp #2 / Preston Island (approx. 3.3 miles away); Coohcooche (approx. 3.3 miles away); Shawnee Glen (approx. 3.4 miles away); Johnny Appleseed (approx. 3.6 miles away); Chief Pontiac (approx. 3.7 miles away); Pontiac Birthplace (approx. 3.8 miles away).
 Touch for a list and map of all markers in Independence.

 More about this marker.
 This historical marker is situated at the location of canal lock number #13, very near the Indepenence Dam.

 Categories. • Industry & Commerce • Man-Made Features • Waterways & Vessels •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on November 30, 2019.
 This page originally submitted on May 28, 2009, by Dale K. Benington of Toledo, Ohio.
-This page has been viewed 1,311 times since then and 51 times this year.
-Photos: 1, 2, 3, 4. submitted on May 28, 2009, by Dale K. Benington of Toledo, Ohio. • Craig Swain was the editor who published this page.
+This page has been viewed 1,372 times since then and 5 times this year.
+Photos: 1, 2, 3, 4. submitted on May 28, 2009, by Dale K. Benington of Toledo, Ohio.
+5. submitted on March 10, 2019, by Tom Bosse of Jefferson City, Tennessee.
+6. submitted on November 29, 2019, by Tom Bosse of Jefferson City, Tennessee. • Craig Swain was the editor who published this page.